jboss-integration/fuse-bxms-integ/quickstarts/spring-camel-drools-decision-table/ReadMe.md

 4. Install the feature for the Blueprint camel drools decision table quickstart :

-JBossFuse:karaf@root> features:install fuse-bxms-camel-spring-drools-decision-table
+JBossFuse:karaf@root> features:install fuse-bxms-quickstart-camel-spring-drools-decision-table

 5. Check the output.
 See output at the end of the document.

 6. Undeploy the quickstart:

-JBossFuse:karaf@root> features:uninstall fuse-bxms-camel-spring-drools-decision-table
+JBossFuse:karaf@root> features:uninstall fuse-bxms-quickstart-camel-spring-drools-decision-table